vrld/moonshine/README.md

 The main concept behind moonshine are chains.
 A chain consists of one or more effects.
-Effects that come later in the chain will be applied to the result of the chain so far.
+Effects that come later in the chain will be applied to the result of the effects that come before.
 In the example above, the vignette is drawn on top of the filmgrain.

 ### Chains